BogdanPatrania/homework-python-opp/README.md

 - CLI interface for running operations and exporting history
 - Flake8 linted and readable code
 - Docker and Docker Compose support for easy deployment
+- Session-based login for browser users
+- API key authentication for CLI, curl, and external clients
+- Protected `/docs`, `/history`, `/tasks` routes (redirects to `/login` if not authenticated)

 ---